sgnl05/sgnl05-racktables/README.md

 Use this module to install a new instance of RackTables.
 The module will also install Apache, PHP, MySQL and some other dependencies for RackTables (php packages mostly).

 WARNING:
 Use this module on NEW servers!
-Existing databases, webserver configs and RackTables installations will be replaced.
+Existing databases, webserver configs and RackTables installations will be replaced or purged.

 ## Setup